Masked behind the madness of

 To concrete the finesse of its landscape there are dams and lakes surrounding the village with River Jawai flowing along the stretches of this hamlet.

-Bera is an archetypical Rajasthani hamlet with the same color and fervor that paints the rest of Rajasthan.
+archetypical Rajasthani hamlet with the same color and fervor that paints the rest of Rajasthan.
 However, experiences here take a turn as they are strongly inspired by desert scenery, unbeatable sunsets and forests plains.

 HOME STAY AT CASTLE BERA - About The Heritage Hotel